SunayAgarwal/SunayAgarwal/README.md

 ### Hi, I'm Sunay!
 ***
 I am a student at Minuteman Regional High School who is learning to code.
-Thats it for now
+There is not much here yet, but hopefully, my profile will fill itself out as I keep working on projects.
+I currently mainly code as part of my school's FIRST Robotics Team.

 ### 📊 Statistics